Call and Book Your Hotel Now!

 Tel.: +32 02 511 5741

-The Palace of Justice (French: Palais de Justice) is Situated on the top of a hill, known as "gallows hill", this palace was built between 1860 and 1880 by architect Joseph Poelaert in contemporary style.
+The Palace of Justice of Brussels (French: Palais de Justice) is Situated on the top of a hill, known as "gallows hill", this palace was built between 1860 and 1880 by architect Joseph Poelaert in contemporary style.
 The structure was supposed to be the largest construction ever in the 19th century.
 It is massive and soars at 105 m high and covers a total surface of 24,000 square meters.
 In modern times, it functions as the Supreme Court Of Law for Belgium.

 Tel.: +32 2 508 6410, +32 2 508 6541